Table of Contents

 Authentication is often used with SMTP and its relay services.
 Because SMTP servers openly run on the Internet and are available to the public, authentication stops spammers from using business servers for spam messages.
 ISPs and other email services such as Gmail also use authentication on public relay servers to stop spammers.

 SMTP takes care of sending messages across the Internet, but what if you want to send bulk emails for your business?
 Many businesses use bulk email to send marketing messages, notifications to a mass number of users, and many other reasons.
 An SMTP relay service allows businesses to use their email servers to send bulk email and handles the rules behind opt-out and unsubscribe requirements.
-Without relay services, the business risks having their domain or internal email servers blacklisted as spam.
+Without relay services, the business risks having their domain or internal email servers blocklisted as spam.

-Why is SMTP Relay Important?
+Why Is SMTP Relay Important?

 Without SMTP, users could not send email messages to anyone outside of their own domain.
 It would eliminate the usefulness of email messages and online communication.
 Most email clients seamlessly work with SMTP servers so that the user does not need to manually send messages to the server.
 Without an email client, users would have to Telnet to an SMTP server and use commands to send an email.

-With relay services, businesses can send marketing emails without having their domain blacklisted.
+With relay services, businesses can send marketing emails without having their domain blocklisted.
 Think of SMTP relay services as a way to rent a third-party domain and server to send bulk email on behalf of a specific business.
-When a business domain or email server is blacklisted, email messages are dropped by a recipient’s email server, even if it’s a legitimate message sent from one sender within the organization.
+When a business domain or email server is blocklisted, email messages are dropped by a recipient’s email server, even if it’s a legitimate message sent from one sender within the organization.
 This can be devastating for business productivity as messages are either never delivered or sent automatically to the recipient’s spam box.
 SMTP relay services allow businesses to send email without using their own servers or domain so that marketing messages can be separated from internal email communications.

 Email client software such as Outlook or Thunderbird provides a graphical interface for users to work with SMTP relay.
 These GUI programs provide a way for users to interact with SMTP relay by simply configuring the software to connect to the server.
 If the server requires encryption over HTTP or authentication, these configurations can be set up in the software.
 The software takes the recipient’s address, the sender’s address, and the message and makes a connection with the SMTP server.